EEVengers/TS.NET/README.md

 ## Build on Linux

-TS.NET requires .NET SDK. to install follow below instruction based on your distro
+TS.NET requires .NET SDK. to build, installation varies by distro.

 ### Ubuntu